jaredflake/jaredflake.github.io/_pages/code_data.md

 ### *Capital IQ Transcripts - IBES Analyst Linking Table*

+This linking table is a joint effort with <a href="https://kelley.iu.edu/faculty-research/faculty-directory/profile.html?id=MPIORKOW"="_blank">Mark Piorkowski</a> to link analysts from I/B/E/S and Capital IQ transcripts.

 <a href="https://github.com/j4ffle/CapIQ_IBES_Match" target="_blank">View on GitHub</a>
 -->
 <!-- [Download]() -->

 ### References

-I have found the following resources helpful.
+I have found the fowllowing resources from others useful in my research.
+In case they might be helpful for you, I reference them below:

 #### *NLP*